TalentChainXRPL/xrpl-lib/README.md

  TalentChain API uses [xrpl JS/TS npm package](https://www.npmjs.com/package/xrpl) to connect to the XRP ledger via websockets using [mainnet](wss://xrplcluster.com) for interacting with the ledger.

- For receiving some information from ledger, the we also utilize [Ripple Data API v2](https://data.ripple.com/v2/).
+ For receiving information from ledger we utilize [Ripple Data API v2](https://data.ripple.com/v2/).

 <br/>